kcartlidge/mob-time/README.md

 * UI clearly shows when the timer runs over and by how much.
 * Remembers the target/count duration between sessions.
 * Runs in a compact window to reduce screen wastage.
-* Fades out when you switch your focus elsewhere.
-* Automatically regains focus as required.

 ---